| Background, History, and Evolution of

 is to provide "Climate Science for Human Survival."

-Through its constantly updated website, at Climate-Research.Com
+Through its frequently updated website, at Transition-Studies.Net

 the CCRA